 The City shall ensure that two additional north/south connections between Laurel Road and Border Road are added to the transportation system.
 One roadway shall be located east of Jacaranda Boulevard and one shall be located west of Jacaranda Boulevard.
-Roads may be public or private and that in case of emergency private roadways with gates shall be opened for public access.
-The improvement of Jacaranda Boulevard to a 4-lane roadway shall not be deemed to satisfy the requirement for the additional roadways.
+The roadway west of Jacaranda Boulevard may be fulfilled by the installation of a north/south roadway meeting these criteria in the Laurel Road Neighborhood.